See how Frete cut frontend build time by 70%

 It is external agents.

 Zed supports external agents via the Agent Client Protocol (ACP), which integrates third-party agents in a structured way.
+As of 1.0, ACP is treated as a stable surface rather than a moving target.

 Zed’s documentation lists external agents including: